No Products in the Cart

-The Zaky ZAK is engineered to hold babies (skin to skin or clothed) from 1lb to 15 lbs.
+The Zaky ZAK is the only safety device engineered specifically with features to hold babies (skin to skin or clothed) from 1lb to 15 lbs in all hospital units then at home.

 Volunteer Cuddlers: it is best to hold in kangaroo care position but keeping the clothes on.
 Wear a t-shirt with no buttons or zippers in the front, and secure with The Zaky ZAK.
 That way the baby receives much more positive sensorial stimulation than when held swaddled, the volunteer can use their hands to read to the baby, and the NICU staff knows that the baby is safe.